Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Theoretical framework

 \section{Theoretical framework}

-The electron beam is modeled as a point-like charged particle traveling with constant velocity $v$ (non-recoil approximation) along a trajectory parallel to the $z$-axis at distance $b$ (impact parameter) from the center of the NP [Fig.\ \ref{fig:1}].
-Then the charge density associated to the traveling electron can be expressed in spherical coordinates, $(r,\theta,\varphi)$, and in frequency domain, $\omega$, as:
+The electron beam is modeled as a pointlike charged particle traveling with constant velocity $v$ (nonrecoil approximation) along a trajectory parallel to the $z$ axis at constant distance $b$ (impact parameter) from the center of the nanoparticle of radius $a$, as shown in Fig.~\ref{fig:1}.
+The beam traverses the nanoparticle when $b<a$ (penetrating trajectory) and is aloof for $b>a$ (external trajectory).
+The charge density associated with the traveling electron can be expressed as \hbox{$\varrho^{\textrm{ext}}(\textbf{r},t) = - e \delta(x-b) \delta(y) \delta(z-vt)$}, where $e$ is the electron charge.
+In spherical coordinates, $(r,\theta,\varphi)$, and in the frequency domain, $\omega$, the corresponding expression reads as